-Step Two: If the Program Director/supervisor is unable to resolve the issue, the student should arrange to meet with the Academic Dean or Campus President.
+Step Two: If the Program Director/supervisor is unable to resolve the issue, the student should arrange to meet with the Academic Dean or Campus President at 750 Envious Lane Nashville, TN 37217 or 615-279-8300.

-Step Three: If the matter is not resolved to the student's satisfaction, the student must present a written complaint to the Campus President (or designee).
+Step Three: If the matter is not resolved to the student's satisfaction, the student must present a written complaint, including written statements from any parties involved, to the Campus President (or designee) at 750 Envious Lane Nashville, TN 37217 or 615-279-8300.
 The Campus President (or designee) will promptly acknowledge receipt of the complaint and respond to the student in writing.
 The response will address the specific complaints and indicate what, if any, corrective action has been proposed or accomplished.
 The Campus President (or designee) will schedule/attempt to schedule a meeting with the student to discuss the written response within seven (7) school days after the student receives the response.
 The Campus President (or designee) will take the necessary steps to ensure that any agreed-upon solution or other appropriate action is taken.

-Step Four: If the complaint is not resolved by the Campus President (or designee), the student may submit the complaint in writing to the School's Student Ombudsman, Education Corporation of America, 3660 Grandview Parkway, Suite 300, Birmingham, Alabama 35243 or via email to ombudsman@ecacolleges.com.
+Step Four: If the complaint is not resolved by the Campus President (or designee), the student may submit the complaint in writing, including written statements from any parties involved, to the College's Student Ombudsman, Education Corporation of America, 3660 Grandview Parkway, Suite 300, Birmingham, Alabama 35243 or via email to ombudsman@ecacolleges.com.
 The role of the Student Ombudsman is to address student complaints and to identify satisfactory resolutions to student issues and concerns.
-The Student Ombudsman will respond to the student's complaint, generally within ten (10) days, specifying what action, if any, the School will undertake.
+The Student Ombudsman will respond to the student's complaint, generally within ten (10) days, specifying what action, if any, the College will undertake.

-Step Five: If the grievance cannot be resolved between the School and the student directly, the student may contact:
+Step Five: If the grievance cannot be resolved between the College and the student directly, the student may contact: